 If an allergic reaction occurs as the result of a bug or spider bite then take the person to the hospital immediately

 Most bug bites heal by themselves within two or three days.
 Spider bites may take a little longer – up to two weeks.
-If you do get infected you can increase your viral load and make yourself more vulnerable to picking up a virus so be careful,

 For more information about reducing your viral load, dealing with skin irritation, nutrition, recovering from infections, naturopathic testing, weight loss programs or any health issue you may be experiencing, visit the Pinewood Natural Healthcare Centre website that has a list of full services and products at www.pinewoodhealth.caor call our Toronto Office at (416)-656- 8100.
 We also have an office in Pickering, Ontario at (905)-427-0057.
 You can also email us at firstname.lastname@example.org and we would be happy to answer any question that you have about our holistic health services.